 In order for Mathematica to be able to use this data you must enter the data into a table.
 To do this you will likely want to use the ReadList function.
-Something along the lines of table1 = ReadList["/home/s03/abstudent/A8_thrust_data", {Number, Number, Number, Number}]
+Something along the lines of table1 = ReadList["/home/s03/abstuden/A8_thrust_data", {Number, Number, Number, Number}]

 should work.
 The first parameter is the path to the data file, while the other parameters correspond to the columns in your data file.
 You may need to edit your file to get it into a form that Mathematica can deal with.
+In particular, you may want to use a text editor to remove the header lines from the data file.
 Once you have your data table, you will probably want to use the Interpolation function to make the data into a continuous function.
 Be sure to graph your thrust curve over the full time range that you want do calculations over to be sure that it looks reasonable.
-Mathematica often puts spikes and other unphysical features into Interpolating Functions.
+Mathematica sometimes puts spikes and other unphysical features into Interpolating Functions.
 If you have problems of this sort, you may have to alter some of the options to Interpolation.
 For each engine, calculate the total impulse of the engine and compare it to the expected value.

 For the A engine data, consider the drag coefficient, c_d to be an unknown and solve for it by trial and error for each of the three launches that you did with the A engines.
 Find the mean and standard deviation for the drag coefficient.
 For the B engines, use the drag coefficient that you determined above to find a predicted apogee (including uncertainty) for the B engine flights.
 Also, re-calculate the drag coefficient using your B engine apogee data as the known quantities.